This guide explains how to configure the transaction records that team members can see. It is intended for system administrators.

 These employees each belong to the Warehouse Staff user group.
 Using Allen as an example, various settings for this user group would have the following results:

-- Marking View all offices, View all departments, and No myShipment constraint — Allen could see all shipment records assigned to all ten team members throughout the company.
+- If you marked View all offices, View all departments, and No myShipment constraint — Allen could see all shipment records assigned to all ten team members throughout the company.

-- Marking the View all departments and No myShipment constraint — Allen could see shipment records assigned to all five team members in the East Office shipping and receiving departments.
+- If you marked View all departments and No myShipment constraint — Allen could see shipment records assigned to all five team members in the East Office shipping and receiving departments.

-- Marking View all offices and No myShipment constraint — Allen could see shipment records assigned to himself and Alex.
+- If you marked View all offices and No myShipment constraint — Allen could see shipment records assigned to himself and Alex.

 Note: This is because departments in aACE are always associated with a specific office.
 Allen's view would be limited to his current department and the related office.

-- Marking only No myShipment constraint — Allen could see shipment records assigned to himself and Alex.
+- If you marked only No myShipment constraint — Allen could see shipment records assigned to himself and Alex.

-- No flags marked — Allen could only see the records in his current department that are assigned to himself.
+- If you didn't mark any of these flags — Allen could only see the records in his current department that are assigned to himself.